christiannkoch/Proactive-Caching-ACDC/README.md

 ### ACDC Configuration

-ACDC is triggered by naming the configuration ACDC).
+ACDC is triggered by naming the configuration ACDC.
 ACDC has many different sub settings.
 We can configure the ACDC cache by specifying the parameter list with the:

 -   Segment Size Adaption Strategy (SSAS)
 	- relaitveLargestGhostList
 	- relativeSmallesGhostList
 	- largestGhostList
 	- smallestGhostList
-	- probationaryFirst
-	- leftFirst
-	- rightFirst
 -   The segment eviction strategy for the MISC category.
 The MISC category is the category that includes all not specified categories.
 -   The MISC category
 -   A List of tuples of segment eviction strategies and categories.
 A cache segment will be created for each tuple.
 Example: LRU,Music,LRU,Entertainment